The New Day (professional wrestling)

-After being drafted to the SmackDown brand in April 2017, the stable went on to capture the SmackDown Tag Team Championship a record seven times; while part of the brand, Kingston also won the WWE Championship in 2019.
-In October 2020, Kingston and Woods were drafted to the Raw brand as The New Day, while Big E remained on SmackDown, separating him from the group.
-The stable briefly reunited on September 13, 2021, after Big E cashed in his Money in the Bank contract on Raw to win the WWE Championship, thus transferring to Raw alongside Kingston and Woods.
-However, they separated again a month later after Kingston and Woods were drafted to SmackDown during the 2021 WWE Draft while Big E remained on Raw.
-Also in October 2021, Woods won the King of the Ring tournament.
-In January 2022, Big E would be moved to SmackDown, thus becoming a trio again with Woods and Kingston; however, an injury incurred in March has kept Big E out of action indefinitely.
-In December 2022, Kingston and Woods also began appearing on WWE's developmental brand NXT and won their first NXT Tag Team Championship, becoming the third WWE Tag Team Triple Crown Champions.
+The team also won the SmackDown Tag Team Championship a record seven times and after winning NXT Tag Team Championship, they became the third WWE Tag Team Triple Crown Champions.
+As singles wrestlers, both Kingston and Big E won the WWE Championship, while Xavier Woods won the King of the Ring tournament.
+In January 2022, Big E would be moved to SmackDown, thus becoming a trio again with Kingston and Woods; however, an injury incurred in March has kept Big E out of action indefinitely.
+In December 2024, after being away from the stable since his injury, Big E was removed by Kingston and Woods in the stable's 10-year anniversary celebration.

-The early months of the stable as stereotypical black gospel babyface characters were marked by largely negative reactions from fans and critics alike, but after transitioning their characters into heels fanatically obsessed with the "power of positivity" in April 2015, they began to receive acclaim for their entertainment value, as well as for their in-ring performances.
+The early months of the stable as stereotypical black gospel babyface characters were marked by largely negative reactions from fans and critics alike, but after transitioning their characters into heels fanatically obsessed with the nostalgia-style "power of positivity" in April 2015, they began to receive acclaim for their entertainment value, as well as for their in-ring performances.
 In 2015, the trio were collectively named "WWE Wrestler of the Year" by Rolling Stone, while also being recognized as the "Best Gimmick" of the year by the Wrestling Observer Newsletter.
 Additionally, they became the first trio to win the Pro Wrestling Illustrated award for "Tag Team of the Year", doing so in 2015 and 2016 (the first two wins in a row in this category for two decades).
-Their new-found popularity resulted in the trio reverting to babyfaces in early 2016, which they have remained since.
+Their new-found popularity resulted in the trio reverting to babyfaces in early 2016, which they remained as until December 2024, when Kingston and Woods reverted back to being heels after Big E’s removal from the group.

 The three, who are close friends in real life, also appear or work together outside of wrestling, notably writing the 2016 book The Book of Booty: Shake It.
 Love It.
-Never Be It, and hosting a weekly podcast, Feel the Power (named after one of their catchphrases), since 2019.
+Never Be It, and hosting a weekly podcast, Feel the Power (named after one of their catchphrases), from 2019 to 2023.
 In 2021, The New Day topped WWE's list of the "50 Greatest Tag Teams" in the promotion's history.